 Can I make my own organic matter?

-You can easily produce your own organic matter by starting a compost pile. (and it’s free)
+You can easily produce your own organic matter with home composting. (and it’s free)

-Composted grass clippings, leaf litter, kitchen waste, cardboard etc make an excellent conditioner to improve garden soil, raised beds and and allotment gardens.
+Composted grass clippings, shredded leaves, kitchen waste, cardboard etc make an excellent conditioner to improve garden soil in garden borders, raised beds and and allotments.

 I hope we have helped in your quest on how to improve garden soil.
 Should all your efforts fail we have written a guide to purchasing soil in bulk here.

 It’s A Wrap From Me